okawak/artemis_crib/content/example/offline_analysis/analysis_example.md

 artemis [] tree->Draw("hoge")
 ```

+<u>It is good idea to make a ".C" macro file to record and reproduce the analysis process.</u>

 Here are some points I think would be good to check:

+- reproduce the online-analysis
+- check if the calibration parameter is correct
 - check multiplicity of the beam tracking detector (PPAC or MWDC)
 - proper timing of PPACa/b or MWDCa/b (because we may be using multihit TDC, V1190)
 - check the beam properties difference between "beam_single" trigger and "SSD_coin" trigger